Izziabby/data-science-S2023/challenges/c04-gapminder-assignment.md

 ![](c04-gapminder-assignment_files/figure-gfm/q5-task2-1.png)<!-- -->

-- My initial theory was that as the pop increases the gdpPercap would also increases but clearly that is not the case
+- My initial theory was that as the pop increases the gdpPercap would also increase and create a strong positive correlation but clearly that is not the case
   - In the America’s there seem to be two countries that follow this trend
 - Africa’s gdpPercap are all below 15000 with many clustered around